Design Thinking is a creative approach to problem-solving that puts humans at the center of every step.

 In our MBM® culture we call particular attention to 3 key components.
 Practice these and you’ll be Design Thinking!

-- Empathy – striving to deeply understand and feel for the people you’re serving
+- Empathy – striving to deeply understand and empathize with the people you’re serving

 - Creativity – focusing on the problem, not the solution, with a mindset that helps you explore new possibilities